Heeyeon-Kang/mvFMR/README.md

-The repository consists of the following folders and files:
+The repository consists of the following folders:

-* Data
-  * simulation_data.R: R-code of the functions generating the dataset using in Section 5.
-  * diabetes_diagnosis_data.R: R-code of the process of refining the raw data, diabetes_diagnosis.csv, for using in Section 6.1.
-  * bike_sharing_data.R: R-code of the process of refining the raw data, bike_sharing.csv, for using in Section 6.2.

-* Functions
+* Data:
-  * functions.R: R-code of all functions for running EM-ADMM algorithm.
-  * mvFMR.R: R-code for fittting the simulation data using mvFMR presented in Section 5.3.
+* Functions: R-code of all functions for running the EM-ADMM algorithm and R-code for fitting simulation data using each method.
-  * mvFMR_fixedK.R: R-code for fitting the simulation data using mvFMR presented in Section 5.1, Section 5.2, and Section 5.3, assuming K is known.
-  * mvFMR_LASSO.R: R-code for fitting the simulation data using mvFMR-LASSO presented in Section 5.3.
-  * mvFMR_LASSO_fixedK.R: R-code for fitting the simulation data using mvFMR-LASSO presented in Section 5.1, Section 5.2, and Section 5.3, assuming K is known.
-  * mvFMR_SCAD.R: R-code for fitting the simulation data using mvFMR-SCAD presented in Section 5.3.
-  * mvFMR_SCAD_fixedK.R: R-code for fitting the simulation data using mvFMR-SCAD presented in Section 5.1, Section 5.2, and Section 5.3, assuming K is known.
-  * mvFMR_MCP.R: R-code for fitting the simulation data using mvFMR-MCP presented in Section 5.3.
-  * mvFMR_MCP_fixedK.R: R-code for fitting the simulation data using mvFMR-MCP presented in Section 5.1, Section 5.2, and Section 5.3, assuming K is known.
-  * flexmix_fixedK.R: R-code to fit the simulation data using the R-package "Flexmix" presented in Section 5.1 and Section 5.2, assuming K is known.
+* Outputs: The results of simulation studies and real data analyses to reproduce the figures and tables presented in Section 5 and Section 6.
-  * oracle_fixedK.R: R-code to estimate the oracle estimator presented in Section 5.1 and Section 5.2 by fitting the simulation data, assuming K is known.

-* Outputs
-  *